For information on the seminars and training offered by the IHEDD as well as for any custom organization request, please contact:

 The target public is in the majority, but not exclusively, French-speaking.
 It mainly comprises economists with established careers, technical consultants, ministerial advisers, and those in charge of studies in the major departments of the Ministries of Finance and the Economy, Planning, Agriculture, Trade, and International Economic Cooperation, and managers from central banks and government audit institutions.

 The 9-month training cycle (October to June) offers a broad and solid curriculum on public development policies designed and implemented within the framework of Sustainable Development Goals (SDGs).
+The courses are delivered face-to-face in Clermont-Ferrand but also in E-learining when circumstances so require, thanks to the experience now acquired and recognised by the e-learning teaching team (EAD).

 The training includes 15 thematic modules, lasting an average of two weeks, each module being coordinated by a university lecturer specialized in the theme.